 The Grouse Grind hiking trail begins at the base of Grouse Mountain, which is one of Metro Vancouver’s most popular ski hills and year-round attractions.
 Grouse Mountain is located at the top of Capilano Road at 6400 Nancy Greene Way in North Vancouver.

 If driving, there are four parking lots labelled A, B, C and D. All are close to the trail’s entrance.
-As of the summer of 2020, parking costs $8 for three hours, or $10 for the day.
-(Note: For the average person, it takes more than three hours to hike up and then go back down again.)
+Parking costs $8 for three hours or $10 for the day.
+A one-year full service parking permit can be purchased for $50.
+(Note: For the average person, it takes more than three hours to hike up.)

 The Grouse Grind is also transit-friendly.
 There are two bus routes that stop near the trail’s entrance, and travel to and from Lonsdale Quay and Phibbs Exchange.